Stop Avoiding Decisions on Equity Compensation: Part II - Early Stage and Pre-IPO

 Add 1 and 2 above.
 You will need cash on hand to pay those costs.

-Generally, though, stock options are an asymmetricalinvestment opportunity in that you are investing X for the potential to make several multiples of X. The key is to make an informed decision about the probability that the stock appreciates, but more importantly, to know that you can withstand the loss (even if it’s unlikely).
+Generally, though, stock options are an asymmetrical investment opportunity in investing X creates return potential at several multiple of X. The key is to make an informed decision about the probability that the stock appreciates, but more importantly, to know that you can withstand the loss (even if it’s unlikely).

 Example: 10,000 RSUs issued at a value of $1 per share, vesting over five years.
-You “elect” to recognize the full value of your shares NOW (and pay tax on $10k), so that any future growth is a capital gain, rather than ordinary income.
+You “elect” to recognize the full value of your shares NOW (and pay tax on $10k), so that any future growth is at capital gain rates, rather than higher ordinary income rates.

 Stage Two: Pre-IPO

 The company has done well for a few years, has hundreds of employees, and the stock FMV has grown in multiples from the first year.
-The planning strategy here is pretty similar to what we just covered, with the key difference that things will be more expensive because new option grants are issued at a higher price and the spread on FMV to original grant price (for those that didn’t exercise earlier) is now higher.
+The planning strategy here is pretty similar to what we just covered, with the key difference that things will be more expensive because the stock is more valuable and the taxable spread is higher.

 So, in sum, it’s now even more expensive to exercise the shares, but not necessarily riskier.
 There is arguably lower risk of loss because the company is more established.
 The “buy-in” is higher, but folks are buying into something a little safer because the company is THAT MUCH closer to IPO.